TC Harris thankful for another 'jolly green giant' okra plant

-The okra plant this year still peaks over the gutter on the back of TC Harris' home as it stands 10 feet, six inches, just a bit shorter than the one that grew to 11 feet, four inches last year.
+The okra plant this year still peaks over the gutter on the back of T.C.
+Harris’ home as it stands 10 feet, 6 inches, just a bit shorter than the one that grew to 11 feet, 4 inches last year.

 Still, Harris is grateful for the okra from the plant and thanks God for the sequel to last year’s jolly green giant.

-Last year Harris was surprised by the plant as he had just thrown seeds into a flower bed, away from where he gardens at his home, and let it start to grow.
-Soon, the 6'1" Harris found himself looking up at the ladies' fingers that grew on the green Abelmoschus esculentus plant in his backyard.
+Last year, Harris was surprised by the plant as he had just thrown seeds into a flower bed, away from where he gardens at his home, and let it start to grow.
+Soon, the 6-foot-1 Harris found himself looking up at the ladies fingers that grew on the green Abelmoschus esculentus plant in his backyard.

-He said he planted this year's okra was he said he did it the same way and he didn't worry about besting last year's height.
-But as it grew taller, he did feel a small bit of competitiveness.

 People are also reading…